cosmos-lang/cosmos-lang.github.io/quickstart.md

 		x=2
 ```

-When encased in a function, _if_ behaves as an imperative conditional.
-It will not do any _backtracking_ or _non-determinism_.
+When encased in a function, _if_ behaves like an imperative conditional.
+It will not do anything unexpected like _backtracking_ or _non-determinism_.

 As a principle, code that uses `rel` should behave like a pure relation and code using `fun` like a regular function as in functional or procedural programming.